valancej/documentation/README.md

 #### Man Pages

-Link to a specific Ubuntu man page.
-This currently defaults to the Ubuntu Trusty version.
+Link to a particular Ubuntu man page.
+The Ubuntu version currently defaults to Ubuntu Trusty.

 ```
 {% man_url formatdb %}